ppushpanayagam/API_Test_Interest_Calculator/README.md

 3. To RUN THE TESTS

-    ./run_tests.sh dev        #-----> dev is a tag used in the feature file (dev, smoke and regression tags are set)
+    ./run_tests.sh dev        #-----> dev is a tag used in the feature file under src/features(dev, smoke and regression tags are set)

 4. TO VIEW THE REPORT